Martin Cranie

-Martin James Cranie (born 26 September 1986) is an English professional footballer who is currently a free agent.
-He most recently played as a centre back and right back for Championship club Luton Town.
+Martin James Cranie (born 26 September 1986) is an English former professional footballer.
+He last played as a centre back and right back for Championship club Luton Town.
 He is a former England U21 international.
 He began his career with the Southampton youth academy before moving to local rivals Portsmouth and later to Coventry City after several loan spells, then followed by three years at Barnsley.

 Early life

 Born at Yeovil, Somerset, Cranie attended the local Buckler's Mead Community School between 1998 and 2003 after completing his primary school education at Birchfield Community School.